 I would often tell myself, “I’ll just close my eyes for one more minute.”

-I’ve seen numerous articles, infographics, and interviews with the most successful people on the planet and a majority of them emphasized the importance of getting up early because they believe it is a crucial part of their success and life balance.
+I’ve seen numerous articles, infographics, and interviews with the most successful millionaires on the planet.
+Most of them emphasized the importance of getting up early because they believe it is a crucial part of their success and life balance.
 One article that has greatly inspired me is 12 Lessons of Waking Up at 4:30 a.m. for 21 Days by Filipe Castro Matos.

-If you have a vision but don’t have the time to achieve it due to family, full-time job, or other commitments, wake up an hour earlier and work on it every day until you make it come true.
-You don’t find time, you make it.
-Instead of watching another TV series, go to bed 1 hour earlier and wake up 1 hour earlier.
+If you have a vision but don’t have the time to achieve it due to a family, a full-time job, or other commitments, wake up an hour earlier and work on it every day until you make it come true.
+You don’t find time; you make it.
+So instead of watching another TV series, go to bed 1 hour earlier and wake up 1 hour earlier.

 It’s that easy, you don’t find time, you make it.

-My main motivation of waking up early is to have my “me” time.
+My main motivation for waking up early is to have my “me” time.
 How many times did you want to read, write, reflect on your life, meditate, stretch, visualize, create, or take care of yourself but hadn’t had the time?
 In the past, it was a secondary goal for me.
-I’d say, “It’s ok, I can do it sometime later when I have time.”
-The thing is if you don’t make yourself a priority, you will never have time to really improve yourself, take care of yourself.
+I’d say, “It’s ok; I can do it sometime later when I have time.”
+If you don’t make yourself a priority, you will never have time to really improve yourself and take care of yourself.